devcode1981/File-Provider-Storage/doc/howto/elasticsearch.md

 1. Install OpenJDK 8 (Elasticsearch dependency)

-   You can get a prebuilt OpenJDK Binary for free from [AdoptOpenJDK](https://adoptopenjdk.net)
+    - You can get a prebuilt OpenJDK Binary for free from [AdoptOpenJDK](https://adoptopenjdk.net)
-    - AdoptOpenJDK also supports Homebrew [https://github.com/AdoptOpenJDK/homebrew-openjdk](https://github.com/AdoptOpenJDK/homebrew-openjdk)
+    - You can also install OpenJDK using [Homebrew](https://github.com/AdoptOpenJDK/homebrew-openjdk)
+    ```
+    brew tap AdoptOpenJDK/openjdk
+    brew cask install adoptopenjdk8
+    ```

 1. Uncomment ElasticSearch in your Procfile